The Modular Isomorphism Problem for small groups -- revisiting Eick's algorithm: Groups of small order

 \subsection{Groups of orders studied before}

 For groups of order $2^6$ we recover the results of Wursthorn \cite{Wur93} which were recalculated in \cite{HS06}.
 For groups of order $2^7$ we recover the result of \cite{BKRW99}.
-For groups of order $3^6$ we recover the proof of the MIP for these groups from the first usage of Eick's algorithm \cite{Eic08}.
-For groups of order $2^8$, there are $21$ out of $4406$ cases left to be checked at the time of writing.
+For groups of order $3^6$ and $2^8$ we recover the proof of the MIP for these groups from the first usage of Eick's algorithm \cite{Eic08}.
 With regard to the Jennings bound we find no counterexamples to Questions~\ref{que:BKRW} or \ref{que:Ours} in the class of groups of order $2^6$, $3^6$ or $2^7$.
 Both bounds are sharp for certain groups of these orders, namely for order $3^6$ the bound is reached by the pair $[97,98]$ while for $2^7$ it is reached by the pairs $[555,556]$, $[886,891]$, $[887,893]$, $[1644,1645]$, $[1683,1684]$, $[1815,1816]$ and $[1830,1831]$,

 The groups of order $2^8$ for which the bound of Question~\ref{que:BKRW} is violated are listed in Proposition~\ref{prop:AnswerBKRW}.

 There are some differences compared to the observations in \cite{Eic08}.
 Although we have to deal with way fewer groups of order $3^6$ compared to \cite{Eic08}, we still can not confirm the claim that among the groups sharing all group-theoretical invariants the pair $(SG(3^6, 63), SG(3^6,64))$ is the only one not satisfying $kG/I(kG)^{10} \not\cong kH/I(kH)^{10}$.
 E.g. for $G = SG(3^6, 97)$ and $H = SG(3^6, 98)$ we have $I(kG)/I(kG)^{17} \cong I(kH)/I(kH)^{17}$ (the Jennings bound of $G$ and $H$ is 9).